kushalarora/CompositionalLM/README.md

 # CompositionalLM

-Source code for Compositional language modeling paper.
+Source code for

+Kushal Arora and Anand Rangarajan.
+“A Compositional Approach to  Language Modeling.” arXiv:1604.00100 [cs.CL], 2016.

 ## Dependencies:
 * Java 1.8